What is it like to move to and live in Vienna? To start a new life in a foreign country?

-Expat life in Vienna, Austria
+Expat Life in Vienna, Austria

 Hometown: London, England

 “A couple of years ago I lived and work full time in London.
-I then met my girlfriend who is from Canada and who was in London on a two year visa.
+I then met my girlfriend who is from Canada and who was in London on a two-year visa.

 During my time in Canada, I worked part-time for a company similar to what I was doing in England.
-Unfortunately the job didn’t really work out so I left and then did freelance photography, working on various projects and with different clients.
+Unfortunately, the job didn’t really work out so I left and then did freelance photography, working on various projects and with different clients.

-Why did you move to Vienna?
+Why Did You Move to Vienna?

-Me being European made it easy for me to also move to Vienna, so it seemed like a sensible choice.”
+Me being European made it easy for me to also live in Vienna, so it seemed like a sensible choice.”

 There’s also lots to do in the city throughout the year.
 For example ice skating in the winter, film festivals, hiking trails, lots of outdoor swimming pools, festivals and various other events.

 I’ve been to Prague about four times because it’s only a 4-5 hour bus ride and it’s also cheap.
 And that’s just one example of a big range of places which are easily accessible.”

 In terms of apartment hunting, it really wasn’t easy and can be quite expensive.
 We expected to find a place within two weeks, but it took over a month and we looked at a lot of places.
 You often get unfurnished apartments and have to pay quite a few fees upfront.”

 Many of the palaces and landmarks can be found around this area and it’s really beautiful.
 At Christmas even more so when there are Christmas Markets everywhere combined with beautiful decorations along many of the streets.”

 One in particular I’m a big fan of is Cafe Central which I’ve been to many times now.
 It has true Viennese style and is a wonderful place for anyone visiting Vienna.”

-“I mainly know people from the school that I was working for, which had people from all around the world.
-I found everyone extremely friendly and most people are well traveled and have similar interests in respect to a love of travel.
+“Most expats in Vienna I know are from the school that I was working for, which had people from all around the world.
+I found everyone there extremely friendly and most people are well traveled and have similar interests in respect to a love of travel.

-Any tips for moving to / living in Vienna?
+Any Tips for Moving to / Living in Vienna?

-“Unless you find a place before you move, I think it’s worth staying in an Airbnb for about a month, whilst you find somewhere and sort out the paperwork.
+“Unless you find a place to live before you move, I think it’s worth staying in an Airbnb for about a month, whilst you find somewhere and sort out the paperwork.
 It definitely takes longer than you think.

 And another tip: when looking for a phone you can often get a sim only deal which is a lot cheaper than a contract.
-It may require you manually topping up your phone every month but for me I get 6GB of data, 1,000 text messages and 1,000 minutes for €20 with A1, whilst a contract with A1 is a lot more and has a large activation fee.”
+It may require you manually topping up your phone every month but for me, I get 6GB of data, 1,000 text messages and 1,000 minutes for €20 with A1, whilst a contract with A1 is a lot more and has a large activation fee.”

 We found our apartment on Willhaben.at.
 We were lucky and managed to get it directly from the leaving tenants, therefore saving money on fees and we also bought some of their furniture.